Recipe Idea: Carrot Tagine

 Cooking in clay greatly enhances the flavor and preserves more of the nutritional value of cooked foods.

 As you can imagine, because Don does not like carrots, I made Carrot Tagine on a night that Don was not home.
 And I loved it.
 The addition of the black olives was unique and tasty.
 I highly recommend this recipe, based on a recipe I found in the fabulous culinary encyclopedia, Larousse Gastronomique.

 The prep on the recipe only takes a few minutes, and then you bake it at a low temperature (about 250F degrees) for an hour and a half.
 You can make meat, such as chicken, in it, too, and most recipes do call for a bit of meat for the added protein.
-There’s only a little over 1 gram of protein in this recipe.
+There's only a little over 1 gram of protein in this recipe.
 So I used it as a side dish.
-Try it with a Grilled Pork Chop and a Baked Potato.
+Try it with a Baked Potato.

 If you don't have a tagine (the clay pot in which it was cooked), you can use a Dutch oven.

 - 1 pound carrots peeled and sliced in rounds

 - 1 medium yellow onion thinly sliced

 - ⅛ teaspoon paprika I used hot Hungarian paprika, but smoked would be good, too